NormalVR/Normcore-Documentation/docs/room/disconnect-events.md

 ### UnknownMatcherError
 Triggered when an older client receives a new error type it doesn't recognize.

-- **errorCode**; A string containing the error code that was returned by the server.
+- **errorCode**: A string containing the error code that was returned by the server.

 ## Quickmatch Events